 Sixth Form students play a leading role both as performers and as leaders in many extra-curricular activities such as music, debating, drama and sport.
-The Sixth Form Committee consists of the Head Girl and Head Boy team and representatives of each tutor group.
+The Sixth Form Committee consists of the Head Student team, leading students from clubs and societies and representatives of each tutor group.
 It is the main discussion and organising body for student activities.
-Students with interests in subject/career areas and other committees such as Equality and Amnesty International will join dedicated sub-committees.
+Students with interests in subject/career areas and other committees such as Equality and Amnesty International will join our wide range of dedicated sub-committees.

 Community Service is a key part of the enrichment programme.
 It helps the sixth form develop a community spirit and benefits all of our students; it is a mechanism by which students can give back to the school and to their home community.
-Students' views make a valuable contribution to school life.
+Students make a valuable active contribution to school life.
 Two sixth formers are associate members of the Governing Body, and the sixth form council is active in many areas of the school.
 Our whole school House System is led by an enthusiastic team of sixth form students.
 Community service is also required for the Duke of Edinburgh Award.